rocket-pack/serverguide/first-steps.md

   apt-get upgrade
 ```

-- this command will show you a list of packages that are going to be upgraded, and once you accept the prompt, there will be a small delay while new packages and downloaded and installed.
+This command will show you a list of packages that are going to be upgraded, and once you accept the prompt, there will be a small delay while new packages and downloaded and installed.
+Once the upgrade has finished, the server _may_ let you know that a reboot is required - it's best to get this out of the way now, so just run `reboot now` to tell the server to restart.
+While the server restarts you will get kicked out of your SSH session, but you should be able to log back in after a minute or so.

 Once the upgrade is complete, you're good to go!
 You've logged in to the server, and made sure it is up-to-date.
 As a quick security tip, you might want to set up a reminder to run the upgrade step every couple of weeks - this makes sure your server is running the most recent software and security patches, to keep it bulletproof!